reeshuffled/reeshuffled.github.io/_posts/2023-07-23-Is-compatibility-discrete-or-continuous?.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Love/Romance"]
+tags:
+- Love/Romance
-title: "Is compatibility discrete or continuous?"
+title: Is compatibility discrete or continuous?
 slug: compatibility-discrete-continuous
-description: "Yes/No vs % compatibility with a romantic partner."
+description: Yes/No vs % compatibility with a romantic partner.
+category: Garden
 ---

 What is compatibility?